-Argentina: Attempt to kill VP fails when handgun misfires
+Argentina authorities investigate man who tried to kill VP

 When Fernández leaves her apartment every day at around noon, she greets supporters and signs autographs before getting in her vehicle to go to the Senate.
 She repeats the same routine every evening.

 Following the incident, allies of the vice president quickly pointed the finger at the opposition for what they said is hateful speech that promotes violence.
-In recent days, several key officials have said opposition leaders were looking for a fatality.

-“This is a historic event in Argentina that must be a before-and-after,” Buenos Aires Gov. Axel Kicillof said.

-Regional leaders also condemned the attack.
+Regional leaders condemned the attack.

 “We send our solidarity to the vice president in this attempt against her life,” Venezuelan President Nicolás Maduro said on Twitter.